Mdutshini Primary School

 E3’s partnership:

-• Provides school uniform, shoes and books to the 240 children.
+• Provides school uniform, shoes and books to the 240 children through Back to School.

 • Runs biblical life skills workshops at the primary school to help the Back to School children cope with their situations, look to the future with hope and make good choices in life.